Violin

 Leszek Sokołowski

 He first studied double-bass at secondary music school in Białystok and then at Warsaw’s Acad. of Mus. studying with M. Stadnicki and prof. A. Mysiński and continuing at masterclasses led by Klaus Stoll – principal double-bassist of Berlin Philharmonic.
 At present, he is Professor of Double-Bass at University of Music in Warsaw and Academy of Music in Gdańsk, also a principal double-bassist with the Podlaska Opera and Philharmonic.
 He collaborates with Camerata quartet and Deutsche Oper Berlin Polish Quartet.
 He founded and now leads the chamber orchestra Sinfonia Academica.
-A recipient of Gloria Artis medal.
+Honoured with the Gloria Artis medal.

 Classical guitar